LBNL-ETA/CyDER/dev/cymdisttofmu/doc/userGuide/source/bestPractice.rst

   - give the causality of the variable (``input`` for inputs, ``output`` for outputs) (Line 20)
   - define the type of variable (Currently only ``Real`` variables are supported) (Line 21)
   - give the unit of the variable (Currently only valid Modelica units are supported) (Line 22)
-  - give the name of the output device (Line 24)
+  - give the name of the output node (Line 24)

 .. note::

-     To avoid name-clash, CYMDISTToFMU concatenates the name of the output with the name of the device to make it unique.
+     To avoid name-clash, CYMDISTToFMU concatenates the name of the output with the name of the node to make it unique.
 The new output name will have the form ``outputName_DeviceName``.